 - Hire of radiation meters will remain unavailable until further notice.

-All other laboratories and services that were altered or temporarily unavailable during the earlier period of our response are now operational.
+Other laboratories and services that were altered or temporarily unavailable during the earlier period of our response are now operational, however we anticipate some delays in service.

 We will provide further updates to this advice as required.